Colorectal (Colon) Cancer

 Careful long-term monitoring that includes a combination of colonoscopy, clinical assessment, and laboratory testing is recommended following CRC treatment to assess for complications or recurrence.

-Serum CEA should be regularly monitored after surgery.
-A serial increase in CEA from a preoperative baseline suggests recurrence and requires further examination (ie, imaging and clinical assessment).
-For stage II, III, and IV tumors, CEA should be measured every 3-6 months for 2 years, and then every 6 months for 5 additional years after surgery.
+Serum CEA should be monitored regularly after surgery.
+A serial increase in CEA from a preoperative baseline suggests recurrence and requires further examination (e.g., imaging and clinical assessment).
+For stage II, III, and IV tumors, CEA should be measured every 3-6 months for 2 years, and then every 6 months for an additional 5 years after surgery.

 ARUP Laboratory Tests